Bitcoin white paper summary Defined by Simplyfy

 Abstract and Introduction

 Nakamoto begins with an abstract that succinctly outlines the Bitcoin white paper concept: a purely peer-to-peer version of electronic cash that allows online payments to be sent directly from one party to another without going through a financial institution.
 The subsequent part provides the flaws in and the challenges of the conventional electronic payment system, which are the lack of efficiency and trustworthiness and the need for a trusted third party to avoid the problem of double-spending.
-Bitcoin white paper, as Nakamoto proposes, would operate on a decentralized network, sidestepping these issues and eliminating the need for such intermediaries.
+Bitcoin white paper summary, as Nakamoto proposes, would operate on a decentralized network, sidestepping these issues and eliminating the need for such intermediaries.

 Transactions

-The Bitcoin white paper defines an electronic coin as a chain of digital signatures.
+The Bitcoin white paper summary defines an electronic coin as a chain of digital signatures.
 Each owner transfers the coin to the next by digitally signing a hash of the previous transaction and the public key of the next owner, adding these to the end of the coin.

 The 2-way hash cryptography prospectively enables digital coins to be moved around.
 This method, nevertheless, does not help guarantee the coin against its double-spending.
 The paper provides a countermeasure in the form of the peer-to-peer system.